Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \subsection{Step 1}

 We start with $f$ of level $1$ and weight $k \geq 12$.
 At this step we introduce a Good-Dihedral prime.
-This is done just as in [Di12a] (and also in [KW] where the idea first appeared), so we will be very brief.
-We first choose a prime $r > 13$ larger than $k$ where the residual image is large, thus $6$-extra large, and reducing modulo $r$ we switch to a weight $2$ situation.
+This is done just as in [Di12a] (and also in [KW] where the idea first appeared), so we will be brief.
+We first choose a prime $r > 13$ larger than $k$ where the residual image is large, thus $6$-extra large, and reducing modulo $r$ we switch to a weight $2$ situation (this can be done for example by applying theorem 5.1- (2) in [KW] combined with a suitable M.L.T., such as theorem 4.1 in loc.cit.).
 Here we are introducing a nebentypus at $r$, to be removed later.
-Then, we take primes $t$ and $q$ larger than $r$ as in Lemma 3.3 of loc. cit., and as in the discussion thereafter: by working modulo $t$, where the image is $\GL(2, \F_t)$, thus $6$-extra large, we produce a congruence with a newform $f_2$ of weight $2$ with $q^2$ in the level, such that ramification at $q$ is given by a character of order $t$, and $t$ divides $q+1$.
+More precisely, we have now a newform in $S_2(\Gamma_1(r))$ with nontrivial nebentypus (this more refined information also follows from theorem 5.1 - (2) in [KW]) .
+Then, we take primes $t$ and $q$ larger than $r$ as in Lemma 3.3 of loc. cit., and as in the discussion thereafter: by working modulo $t$, where the image is $\GL(2, \F_t)$, thus $6$-extra large, we produce a congruence with a newform $f_2$ of weight $2$ with $q^2$ in the level, such that ramification at $q$ is given by a character of order a power of $t$, and $t$ divides $q+1$.
+Let us stress that there exist infinitely many primes $q$ satisfying the conditions of Lemma 3.3 of loc. cit.
 The prime $q$ is a supercuspidal prime for $f_2$.
 Before choosing $t$ and $q$, a large bound $B$ is fixed, greater than $k$, $ 2 \cdot r$, and than any other auxiliary prime that one will use (such as $p= 11, 43$) and $t$ and $q$ are chosen to be larger than $B$.
 We take $B > 68$ because we are going to need this in Step 3.\\ These two primes are also asked to satisfy:\\ $t \equiv 1 \pmod{4}$, $q \equiv 1 \pmod{8}$, and also, for every prime $p \leq B$, we require that $q \equiv 1 \pmod{p}$.\\ In the following steps, up to step 4 (included), we are going to work all the time in characteristic $p \leq B$, and this implies that the local ramification at $q$ will be preserved through these steps.
-This, together with the above conditions on $q$ implies, and this is the main point about Good-Dihedral primes (cf. [KW], [Die12]), that the residual images will be large.
+This, together with the above conditions on $q$ implies, and this is the main point about Good-Dihedral primes (see ``A very important remark" in page 1023 of [Di12a]), that the residual images will be large.
 Moreover, since we are taking $t > B > 2 \cdot r > 13 $ and the residual projective images contain an element of order $t$ (given by the image of the inertia group at $q$) it is obvious that if we are in characteristic $11$ or $13$ (and trivially in any other characteristic $7 \leq p \leq B$) the residual image will also be $6$-extra large. \\ We conclude the first step by moving back to characteristic $r$.
 We take a mod $r$ Galois representation attached to $f_2$ and we lift it to a modular representation attached to a newform $f_3$ without $r$ in the level.
 As explained in the introduction, we freely twist when necessary, so we are assuming that the Serre's weight of this residual representation is at most $r-1$ (and greater than $2$ because the nebentypus of $f_2$ at $r$ was not trivial), and $f_3$ is taken to be of this weight.
 Therefore, we end up with $f_3$ of level $q^2$, Good-Dihedral at $q$, and weight $2< k < B/2$.\\